 The Professional Standards Bureau

-The Professional Standards Bureau (PSB) was established in 1997 and is staffed by Lieutenant Ed Everett and Sergeant Scott Stafford.
+The Professional Standards Bureau (PSB) was established in 1997 and is staffed by Lieutenant Jerry Hildeman and Sergeant Jason Chamness.
 The goal of the PSB is to provide a consistent standard, as well as a single point of contact, for Administrative Investigations and other related duties.

 The PSB is responsible for Administrative Investigations, including Complaints by Member of Public (CMP) and Internal Administrative Investigations (IA).

 They act as the Custodian of Records for court proceedings, primarily Pitchess Motions.
 Under the Custodian of Records heading, PSB is also responsible to act as Background Liaison.
 With this responsibility, PSB organizes and gathers respective personnel files, and then monitors their review by background investigators.

 PSB acts as the Workers Compensation Liaison with the City of Costa Mesa Human Resources Department.
 This responsibility entails reviewing all injury reports and ensuring that all necessary documentation is accurate and completed in a timely fashion.

 PSB is responsible to review, investigate, and prepare any necessary reports for all claims that involve the Police Department’s jurisdiction.
 This includes, but is not limited to, actions and inactions by employees, traffic-related issues, and safety concerns noted.